 - 1. Create a distinctive and welcoming frontage to Glasgow Road - 2.
 Maximise integration and connectivity with existing path networks - 3.
 Promote a positive sense of place with potential to encourage social and economic activity - 4.
 Integrate with wider Green Network - 5.
-Provide access to the Waterworks Project - 6.
+Provide vehicular and pedestrian access to the Waterworks Project - 6.
 Improve access to and environment of Levern Water